MathieuSuchet/rl-state-tester/README.md

 Currently working with rlgym-ppo / rlgym2 on master, sb3 / rlgym on "player-recording" branch, this branch also has some of the features listed below

+This branch is currently working, but since rlgym2 doesn't support rocket league yet, you can't see what you do.

 ## Incoming

 ### Comfort